 Work with an Experienced Brooklyn Family and Divorce Attorney

 There is no reason to be afraid of a prenuptial agreement.
 It does not mean that you are not committed to your fiancé, that you do not trust them, or that you plan to end your marriage in the future.
 It is simply a pragmatic step that can protect you both in the event of a divorce or untimely death.
-To learn more about prenuptial agreements, contact Theodore Alatsas ESQ today to schedule your initial consultation with an experienced New York divorce lawyer.
+To learn more about prenuptial agreements, and estate planning, contact Theodore Alatsas ESQ today to schedule your initial consultation with an experienced New York divorce lawyer.